smartcontractkit/external-adapters-js/dock/Readme.md

 # Price feed adapter

-Fetches price from exchanges, takes median and writes them to chain.
+Fetches price for Dock/USD pair from 3 sources, Coinmarketcap, Cryptocompare and Coingecko.
+Takes median and writes them to chain.
 All the actions are written as small tasks.

 ## To get price for DOCK/USD pair